canonical/is-charms-contributing-guide/CONTRIBUTING.md

 will be running in production, catching any issues related to mismatched Python versions.

+## Dependencies

+Including an external dependency in one of our projects is a significant choice.
+It can help with reducing the complexity and development cost.
+However, a poor dependency pick can lead to critical issues, such as security incidents around our software supply chain.
+Other impacts include:

+* We may need to take over maintenance of a project if the current maintainer becomes inactive.
+* We need to keep monitoring the dependencies for any potential issues, such as deprecations of features we use or retirement of the dependency in favour of others.
+* Updating our code in case of breaking changes.

+Dependencies include anything we use that is not directly developed by our team, such as:

+* a python dependency in a `requirements.txt` file,
+* a Docker image and
+* a GitHub action.

+Different levels of scrutiny apply depending on how the dependency is used:

+* Development dependency (such as a linter): lowest level of scrutiny as it is potentially easier to stop using a linter if any problems arise.
+Linters also generally cannot make changes to our code without the team seeing the change in a PR.
+Increased scrutiny should be applied if a tool becomes important in our workflow, such as the testing library we use (e.g., `pytest`).
+* Build dependency (such as a GitHub action): medium to high level of scrutiny as the output of our build processes are used in highly sensitive environments.
+For example, the Jenkins charm our team develops is used to build the Ubuntu images Canonical distributes which run many sensitive and critical workloads.
+Compromising the Jenkins charm build process gives an attacker potential access to the build process of the Ubuntu images.
+* Production dependency: high level of scrutiny, especially for charms operating sensitive workloads.
+An example is the mattermost charm which runs the Canonical internal chat server which holds sensitive data.

+The following are helpful indicators in assessing the quality of a dependency:

+* How widely adopted the dependency is.
+For example, `pytest` is widely used across the industry and well maintained reducing the chance of, for example, the project being abandoned or malicous code making it into a release.
+  Indications of adoption can include download counts (https://pypistats.org) and interactions on GitHub such as forks and stars.
+* How well maintained the dependency is.
+This indicates whether the dependency is under active development or potentiallly has been abandoned.
+Indicators of maintenance can include recent commits, recent releases and the number of recent open and closed pull requests and issues.
+* Whether the dependency is maintained by an individual or organisation.
+If the dependency is maintained by an organisation, it is less likely that it will stop being maintained as there are likely multiple people looking after the dependency.

+By carefully selecting dependencies, we can limit security and maintenance problems arising from our use of dependencies.

 ## Repository Setup

 The repositories that store the source code for our charms are critical to the